 - Trumenba® and Bexero® are not interchangeable; the same vaccine product must be used for all doses.

-- MenACWY (MCV4) vaccine is recommended for adults in certain high risk groups.
+Adults: Meningococcal vaccination is recommended for some adults in certain high risk groups.

 Babies and Children: Meningococcal vaccination is recommended for some babies and children.